 Membership fees - The terms of the interlocal agreement require each Member Government to contribute their proportionate share of the PRWC's annual working capital needs which are established annually by a resolution of the PRWC's Board of Directors.
-For the year ended September 30, 2022, the total annual working capital needs of the PRWC was \$198,000 of which the City's proportionate share was \$15,864.
+For the year ended September 30, 2023, the total annual working capital needs of the PRWC was \$235,000 of which the City's proportionate share was \$17,855.

 Combined projects background - The Member Governments, except for the City of Frostproof, entered into a combined projects implementation agreement on March 16, 2017.
-This agreement established three combined projects to be pursued by the PRWC with a total estimated cost of \$23,000,000.
+This agreement established three combined projects to be pursued by the PRWC with an original total estimated cost of \$23,000,000.
 The Southwest Florida Water Management District (SWFWMD) is funding 50% of the total estimated cost and the remainder is funded by the Member Governments based upon their average water use in comparison to the total average water use by all Member Governments.

-Combined projects funding - The PRWC has entered into a state revolving fund (SRF) loan agreement with the State of Florida Department of Environmental Protection (FDEP) to borrow up to \$9,914,390 to assist Member Governments in meeting their local share of the total estimated combined project costs.
+Combined projects funding -

+Project Planning - The PRWC has entered into a state revolving fund (SRF) loan agreement with the State of Florida Department of Environmental Protection (FDEP) to borrow up to \$13,624,440, as amended, to assist Member Governments in meeting their local share of the total estimated combined project planning costs.
 Member Governments can elect to fund their local share of the project costs from their existing funds or participate in the SRF loan agreement.
-The City has elected to participate in the SRF loan agreement to fund their estimated local share (\$813,830) of the project costs and as a result have entered into an agreement with FDEP to guarantee the City's payment of their share of the SRF loan debt service requirements.
-The SRF loan bears interest at 1.89% and principal and interest are due semiannually beginning on December 15, 2024 for a ten-year term to maturity on December 15, 2033.
+The City has elected to participate in the SRF loan agreement to fund their estimated local share (\$1,046,996 as amended) of the project costs and as a result have entered into an agreement with FDEP to guarantee the City's payment of their share of the SRF loan debt service requirements.